-His career has included roles at LexisNexis, West Monroe Partners, Workplace Systems, and BravoSolution -- backed by or exiting to private equity firms including Lloyds Development Capital, Insight Partners, Accel-KKR, and Thoma Bravo.
+His career has included roles at LexisNexis, West Monroe Partners, Workplace Systems, BravoSolution, and Motus -- backed by or exiting to private equity firms including Lloyds Development Capital, Insight Partners, Accel-KKR, and Thoma Bravo.

 With a PhD in organizational communication, JD’s leadership is marked by the intersection of technology, business, and humanity.
 He serves as a Board advisor, prolific author and conference speaker on these topics, and his work in the field brought him back to the White House to work on a task force related to minimum wage issues and a national Retail Worker’s Bill of Rights.

 A Chicago native, JD is active in the philanthropic community – serving as the Board Chair Emeritus of Care for Friends and a member of the Advisory Board of the Department of Communication at the University of Illinois, where he has established the James D. Miller Endowment to support students pursuing business careers.
 He also mentors company founders at 1871 - Chicago's Tech Incubator.